aleeza23/MERN_Learning/Frontend/README.md

-This dir will conatin all frontend part.
+This dir will contain all frontend part.